 So let’s say you are in a leadership role at one of those places that has a sales team and a marketing team, and like most company leaders, you think these departments should work seamlessly together.
-There are any number of reasons why this is not a given (and indeed is a major challenge) in most organizations.
+There is a number of reasons why this is not a given (and indeed is a major challenge) in most organizations.

 Maybe the company wasn’t structured to support sales and marketing alignment, and the sales department reports to a completely different VP than the marketing department.
 Maybe the marketing department is tasked with launching creative brand campaigns, but the sales team just wants a product spec sheet they can send to a prospect, so they start creating their own sales tools in Word.
 Maybe both departments are so incredibly busy that they don’t have the bandwidth to spend any time comparing notes on what they’re seeing in the marketplace.
 Maybe there’s a technology gap, and the two departments don’t have access to the same information about leads and new business.

 Whatever the reason (and I’m not here to point fingers or place blame) most people acknowledge that their business would run smoother, and their sales and marketing operations would be more successful overall if these two areas connected in a meaningful and strategic way.